simonmcnair/Hugo-Tec/content/posts/first.md

  - Upgrading your machine from a hard drive to faster Solid State Devices  (SSD's)
  - CCTV (installation, specification)
  - Upgrading or optimising your WiFi
+ - Training on how to set up internet banking, make payments, stay safe
+ - How to use the internet safely (Cyber security)
+ - Using password managers and their benefits
+ - Managing your online storage (onedrive, google drive etc) and how to prevent replication of data you do not want, or save storage.

 ## For Hobbyists we can help with:
  - Python coding